Job monitoring¶

 command allows to delete one or more jobs:

-% scancel <job number>
+% scancel <jobid>

-Or all of a specific user’s jobs:
+or all of a specific user’s jobs:

-% scancel -u <user id>
+% scancel -u <username>

 For more information about this command, please refer to the help scancel -h